web-auth/doc/symfony-bundle/the-symfony-way.md

 ## Firewall

-Now you have a fully configured bundle, you can protect your routes and manage the user registration and authenticatin through the [Symfony Firewall](firewall.md).
+Now you have a fully configured bundle, you can protect your routes and manage the user registration and authentication through the [Symfony Firewall](firewall.md).